indigo-astronomy/indigo/indigo_drivers/ccd_qsi/README.md

 QSI 500, 600, and RS Series CCD Imaging Cameras (SDK version 7.6).

-This driver supports hot-plug (multiple devices, only one device can be active at the same time).
+This driver supports hot-plug (multiple devices, only one camera and filter wheel can be active at the same time).

 ## Supported platforms